influxdata/docs-v2/content/influxdb/v2.0/security/tokens/create-token.md

 #### Create an operator token

-An operator token grants permissions to all resources across all organizations.
+Create an Operator token to grant permissions to all resources in all organizations.

 ```sh
 influx auth create -o my-org \